Living WildGrace Funk

 My 2016 New Year’s Resolution was to learn how to drum.

-I thought it would be in a more conventional sense, but when my favourite wise woman told me about Grace Funk’s Make Your Own Medicine Drum Workshop that she was facilitating with Sarah Miller of Embodiments Dance, I knew I had to get on board and A-SAP!
+I thought it would be in a more conventional sense, but when I learnt about Grace Funk’s Make Your Own Medicine Drum Workshop that she was facilitating with Sarah Miller of Embodiments Dance, I knew I had to get on board and A-SAP!

 But the Universe had other plans for me.
 I became unwell two days before the workshop and couldn’t go.
 The symptoms were unusual and I recognized that I’d experienced these particular symptoms at just one other point in my life.
 When I was pregnant.
 Now I had it on good authority that I wasn’t preggers this time, so after some soul searching, I realized that I was retracing my pregnancy precisely when I really wanted to be making a drum.